Controlled Foreign Company

 Rules for converting foreign currency amounts into Australian or functional currency are followed to ensure consistency and accuracy in the calculation of attributable income.

-Modified Application of CGT Provisions
+Modified application of CGT provisions

 Capital Gains Tax (CGT) provisions are subject to modifications when calculating the attributable income of a CFC.
 Some key modifications include:

-• Treating certain assets as if they were acquired on a specific “commencing day.”
+• Treating certain assets as if they were acquired on a specific commencing day.

 • Disregarding certain CGT provisions applicable to non-resident entities.

-• Adjustments for capital gains or losses on assets transferred between wholly-owned group companies.
+• Adjustments for capital gains or losses on assets transferred between wholly owned group companies.

-This article is for general information only.
-It does not make recommendations nor does it provide advice to address your personal circumstances.
-To make an informed decision, always contact a registered tax professional.
+This article is general information only and does not provide advice to address your personal circumstances.
+To make an informed decision you should contact an appropriately qualified professional.